mwszekely/preact-prop-helpers/README.md

 You can use this hook in multiple different ways as long as a different Context object is used to differentiate them.

+`useChildManager` comes with a companion hook `useChildFlag`, which is *extremely* useful for scenarios where, among a set of children, only a single one is selected/tabbable/active/whatever.
+It manages sending the "flag on"/"flag off" signals to the (max 2) correct children whenever the index changes, the number of children changes, etc.

 ## `useListNavigation` (&amp; `useRovingTabIndex`, `useLinearNavigation`, `useTypeaheadNavigation`)

 (FYI: This component uses `useChildManager`, so be aware of how that works and be sure to have a Context ready.)